stoppegp/wp-gcm/readme.txt

 This Plugin can notify, when you want it, your users with your GCM App when a new post is published or a post was updated.
 Of course you can also write them messages, e.g. when a special post is posted, or something like that

-You can ONLY use this Plugin if you have an Android App which uses GCM AND is connected to your api key.
+You can ONLY use this Plugin if you have an Android App which uses GCM AND is connected to your api-key.
 If you don't know what GCM is then please go to: http://developer.android.com/google/gcm/index.html

+Now the Plugin deletes Device IDs if they no longer active and delete the coressponding app to your api-key.
+And now it also deletes multiple IDs from the same device.
 = Test the new Demo Site! =
 Go to <http://px.hj.cx/wp/wp-admin> there's also a demo Android App to test!!